bohmanart/1up-js/README.md

 ## Agenda

-Where we will pick what order we wan to do stuff from above lists!
+Where we will pick what order we want to do stuff from above lists!

+- Read JavaScript The Good Parts